luke-h1/talks/expo-router/pages/react-navigation-web-pt3.md

 ````

 <!--
-Now it's not impossible to build your own SSR server with react navigation, We can achieve this with a express server.
-First we need to need to get the application registry which will give us the element we want to render and any css associated with it.
-Then we need to render the element to a string and also pass that to the server container, which is responsible for rendering our app on the server with the correct navigation state.
-Finally we render the css to a static string and return the html to the browser.
+Now it's not impossible to build your own SSR server with react navigation, if you've been around long enough you probably recognize this pattern.
+But it's a lot of work and it's not something that's well documented.
 -->